vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   changed.
 It can be used for example to identify a container that is causing workload problems to the host system.

-  When the bisect is done or aborted, affected containers are re-enabled.
+  When the bisect is done or aborted, the affected containers are re-enabled.

     `-a`, `--action` `freeze`|`stop`
       How to disable containers, defaults to `freeze`.